-8.2.358.2.48 Most oceanic clearances include a specific Mach.
-The requirement is to maintain the assigned ATC Mach, unless cleared to RESUME NORMAL SPEED that allows the pilot to select The aircraft should maintain a cost index (CI/ECON) speed unless ATC has issued a clearance to maintain instead of a fixed Mach number. with the condition that ATC must be advised if the speed changes by plus or minus Mach .02 or more from the speed indicated in the RCL message or the last assigned Mach number.
+6.2.48 The aircraft should maintain a cost index (ECON) speed unless ATC has issued a clearance to maintain a fixed Mach number.
+ATC must be advised if the speed changes by plus or minus Mach .02 or more from the speed in the RCL message or the last assigned Mach number.